kubernetes/enhancements/keps/sig-cli/1441-kubectl-debug/README.md

 In order to maintain backwards compatibility the `legacy` profile will be the default profile until 1.35.
 When `--profile` is not specified `kubectl debug` will print a warning about the upcoming change in behavior.

-Including 1.35 and upwards, `general` will be the default profile. `legacy` profile will entirely be removed in 1.38.
+From 1.36, `general` will be the default profile. `legacy` profile will entirely be removed in 1.39.

 #### Future Improvements